LibAM: An Area Matching Framework for Detecting Third-party Libraries in Binaries: Evaluation

 In addition to detecting TPLs, we want to further associate vulnerabilities that may be introduced by TPL reuse, which is one of the downstream tasks.
 Firstly, we conducted a web crawler to collect the public vulnerability data of detected TPLs from CVE \cite{CVE} and NVD \cite{NVD} cites.
 Then, we utilized an existing technique \cite{OSSPolice} to extract all strings from the TPLs of vulnerability-related versions, enabling us to identify the specific version of the detected TPLs through string matching.
 After that, we associated 2519 CVEs and generated 14863 potential vulnerabilities for 167 firmware.
 In Figure 11(c), we listed the top 10 vulnerability types (CWE) that have the highest number of CVEs.

 Note that many software vulnerabilities affect only partial versions, and we filter non-vulnerable versions by combining existing version identification works \cite{OSSPolice}.
-In addition, lots of TPLs are partially reused, which causes vulnerability functions may not be in the target software \cite{OSSPolice}.
+In addition, lots of TPLs are partially reused, which causes vulnerable functions may not be in the target software \cite{OSSPolice}.
 As a result, existing methods tend to produce numerous false positives when their detected TPLs are directly associated with a vulnerability.
 LibAM is expected to solve this problem by reuse area detection techniques.
-We can extract the vulnerability function names from patches and match them with the reused function names in TPLs detected by the area matching framework.
+We can extract the vulnerable function names from patches and match them with the reused function names in TPLs detected by the area matching framework.
 Out of the 2519 CVEs that we associated, 1240 had patches available.
 This enabled us to further filter the false positives.
+After the filtering process, we were able to reduce the number of vulnerabilities associated with TPL from 36,135 down to 14,863.
+To explain how LibAM filters incorrect vulnerabilities, we're presenting two examples.
+In the case of CVE-2014-9485, there's a vulnerability related to Path Traversal in the \textit{$do\_extract\_currentfile$} function within the \textit{minizip} library.
+While both \textit{precomp} and \textit{lzbench} use parts of \textit{minizip}'s code, they don't use the specific \textit{$do\_extract\_currentfile$} function.
+As a result, there will be two false positive vulnerabilities without area detection.
+LibAM handles this by identifying these reused areas and removing the false positives.
+Additionally, for CVE-2019-12900, there's a vulnerability involving an out-of-bounds write operation in the \textit{$BZ2\_decompress$} function in version 1.0.6 of the \textit{bzip2} library.
+Versions of \textit{minizip} from 2.0.0 to 2.7.5 use this vulnerable version of \textit{bzip2}, making them vulnerable to this particular issue.
+However, \textit{lzbench} isn't affected because it uses versions of \textit{bzip2} released after 1.8.
+Therefore, identifying the specific library versions also helps to eliminate incorrect vulnerability warnings.

 Furthermore, by analyzing the results, we have the following findings, which demonstrate the benefits of area detection for discovering complex reuse relationships.